Minoru/blog.tty8.org/posts/2012-03-21-why-no-comments.markdown

 next point.

 **We have beter places for discussions**.
-Hacker News, Reddit, Google+, whatever — just use what you like.
+Hacker News, Reddit, Google+, whatever—just use what you like.
 Come here to read the entry and then go spread the word.
-After all, search engines became an entry gates to Internet and it doesn't matter anymore if you commented my article here or elsewhere — your feedback still can be found.
+After all, search engines became an entry gates to Internet and it doesn't matter anymore if you commented my article here or elsewhere—your feedback still can be found.

 And that's all to it.